Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Issue: We need to clarify how to determine the right value. [#235](https://github.com/Dash-Industry-Forum/DASH-IF-IOP/issues/235)

-The `SegmentBase/Initialization@range` attribute SHALL reference the byte range of the [=initialization segment=] in the track file.
+The `SegmentBase/Initialization@range` attribute SHALL reference the byte range of the initialization segment in the track file.
 The value SHALL be formatted as a `byte-range-spec` as defined in [[!RFC7233]], referencing a single range of bytes.
 The `Initialization@sourceURL` attribute SHALL NOT be used.

 <div class="example">
 Below is an example of common usage of the indexed addressing mode.

 The example defines a timescale of 48000 units per second, with the period starting at position 8100 (or 0.16875 seconds) on the [=sample timeline=].
 The client can use the index segment referenced by `indexRange` to determine where the [=media segment=] containing position 8100 (and all other [=media segments=]) can be found.
-The byte range of the [=initialization segment=] is also referenced.
+The byte range of the initialization segment is also referenced.

 <xmp highlight="xml">
 <MPD xmlns="urn:mpeg:dash:schema:mpd:2011">